 For this reason, the customer on a budget would be happier purchasing Cinemark XD tickets.
 This doesn’t mean that you shouldn’t drop a dime on an IMAX movie now and then, but repeat customers would get more of their money’s worth for going the Cinemark route.

-Verdict – Cinemark is anywhere from 3 – 6 dollars cheaper per adult ticket.
+Verdict – Cinemark is generally anywhere from 3 – 6 dollars cheaper per adult ticket.

 Some of us go to the movies once or twice a month to alleviate the stress of our week, catch a good flick and enjoy some time with our loved ones (even if they are Marvel superheroes).
 So when you can finally rest in a theater chair to enjoy a film, you don’t want to feel your spine pushing into your chest and your neck cranked upwards to catch the action.
 So for the majority of us who get waves of involuntary nostalgia for labor jobs whenever our knee pops, which auditorium is the most comfortable?